Airtable/airtable.js/README.md

 Our tests live in a different repository and tests run on every `git push`.
 We strive to have all of the API covered along with all API error conditions.
-If you hit something that's not right, be sure to ping us on intercom or open a GitHub Issue.
+If you hit something that's not right, be sure to email support@airtable.com or open a GitHub Issue.